 Editor’s note: This piece was published in 2017, after the release of Kirk and Anne: Letters of Love, Laughter, and a Lifetime in Hollywood.
-In memory of Douglas, who died on February 5, 2020, at age 103, we are sharing it again.
+In memory of Anne Douglas, who died on April 29, 2021, at age 102, we are sharing it again.
+Her husband, Kirk Douglas, passed away on February 5, 2020, at age 103.

 Everyone enjoys a good love story.
 Even though I infamously dislike narratives with neat, tidy endings, I’m also a huge romantic at heart.
 This is why I’m so excited that Kirk Douglas and his wife, Anne, wrote a book called “Kirk and Anne: Letters of Love, Laughter, and a Lifetime in Hollywood,” which was released in May.